How to invest in Bitcoin the beginner guide

 “I think the internet is going to be one of the major forces for reducing the role of government.
 The one thing that’s missing but that will soon be developed, is a reliable e-cash.”– Professor Milton Friedman, a Nobel Prize winner in economics

-At the end of this guide on investing in Bitcoin we will have hopefully helped you get answers on:
+At the end of this guide to investing in Bitcoin, we will have answered common questions like:

-- And you should be comfortable in knowing how to actually invest in Bitcoin and where to buy Bitcoin
+- How to actually invest in Bitcoin and where to buy Bitcoin

 No one knows the ‘true value’ of one Bitcoin.
 But tons of people know that it brings a lot of value and is a unique investment.
 That’s why it’s called ‘digital gold’.
 It represents an investment we never have seen before.